geophile/reality-distortion-field/README.md

   ability of Steve Jobs to get his engineers to buy into his vision and build machines just at the edge of what was possible with the technology at the time.
-We wouldn't be talking about Apple or Jobs or his Reality Distortion Field if not for his other talent, which was his uncanny ability to pick the right things to build: things that nobody imagined or expected, but had to have once seen.
+We wouldn't be talking about Apple or Jobs or his Reality Distortion Field, if not for his other talent, which was his uncanny ability to pick the right things to build: things that nobody imagined or expected, but had to have once seen.

-  A prime example was the creation of the Apple II, which was so far beyond competitors, that it really formed a different category of product: A computer to use, as opposed to a computer to tinker with.
+  A prime example was the creation of the Apple II, which was so far beyond competitors, that it really formed a different category of
+  product: A computer to use, as opposed to a computer to tinker with.
 The Apple II was lusted after by customers.
 Same thing with the iPod, when the competition was hard-to-use MP3 players.
 And then the iPhone, which redefined what a cellphone was, back when the competition sold nothing but portable *phones*.
 NeXT was the forerunner of modern Macs.
 And there were numerous smaller examples:
   Adding the 3.5" floppy drive, (and then deleting it).
-  In each case, Steve and Apple were correct, and everyone else was wrong.
+In each case, Steve and Apple were correct, everyone else was wrong, and Apple's correctness and everyone else's wrongness became apparent fairly quickly.
 That was Reality Distortion Field 1.0.

   But for a few years now, we have been experiencing a new and inferior kind of reality distortion field from Apple.
 In Reality Distortion Field 2.0, Apple's size, and their confidence in their ability to change reality is leading them badly astray.
-They make decisions for a world that they want to exist, but absolutely cannot ever exist.
+They make decisions for a world that they want to exist, hope will exist eventually, but absolutely cannot ever exist.
 Apple is a one trillion dollar company and Steve is gone.
 No wonder it can no longer perceive the world accurately.

 ## The iPhone case ##